Cornish Pirates defence praised after Dundee victory

 Cornish Pirates backs coach Harvey Biljon hailed his side's defence after their 32-6 win over Dundee in the British and Irish Cup.

-The victory means the Pirates top their pool with a perfect record after last week's win over Carmarthen.
+The victory means the Pirates top their pool with a perfect record after

 "Dundee had a huge onslaught with 10 minutes to go and we wouldn't let that score in," Biljon told BBC Cornwall.